thesupersonic16/HedgeModManager/README.md

 Once your done, you can start checking the checkbox(es) of the mods and codes you want to play and click "Save and Play".

-### Mod installation tutorial by "Mac" (made for SLWModLoader 1.4 but should still work with HedgeModManager to some degree):
+## Mod installation tutorial by "Mac":
+### made for SLWModLoader 1.4 but should still work with HedgeModManager to some degree

 [![Mod installation tutorial](http://img.youtube.com/vi/u-5uCVJ8Ci0/0.jpg)](https://www.youtube.com/watch?v=u-5uCVJ8Ci0 "Mod installation tutorial")